MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 ---
-title: "Security in Business Central online"
+title: "Security in Business Central"
 description: "Learn about the main aspects of security in your online deployment of Dynamics 365 Business Central."
 author: jswymer